High Society (musical): Songs

+Some of the songs first appeared in earlier Cole Porter shows, including "Ridin' High" from Red, Hot and Blue, "Throwing a Ball Tonight" from Panama Hattie, "I Love Paris" and "It's All Right With Me" from Can-Can, "She's Got That Thing" from Fifty Million Frenchmen, "I'm Getting Myself Ready for You" and "Say It With Gin" from The New Yorkers, "Just One of Those Things" from Jubilee and "He's a Right Guy" from Something for the Boys.

 Reception

 Ben Brantley, in his review for The New York Times, wrote:Yes, spirits are definitely high in "High Society," which stars a sadly misused Melissa Errico, but they also feel forced and even desperate.
 The show, first seen in a tepidly received version in San Francisco, has since undergone drastic retailoring.
 And it ominously shed its director and choreographer of record, Christopher Renshaw and Lar Lubovitch, during New York rehearsals, with Des McAnuff and Wayne Cilento stepping in to make last-minute revisions.

 Perhaps that accounts for the feverish, at-sea quality that seems to possess the show's team of talented, proven performers.
 The production's guiding rule appears to be to do whatever is necessary to land a joke or to sell a song. ...
 Numbers that should bubble with dry effervescence are more likely to come across as a thick ferment of suds.

-Other versions
+Charles Isherwood in Variety said the show was a "polished, high-styled production" but was "light on romance, sparkle and personality" and overall felt "flat".

+Precursor stage musical

-Another musical version based on the same source material ran for 420 performances on the West End in 1987–1988 at the Victoria Palace Theatre.
-It employed the Cole Porter songs from the film, with a book and direction by Richard Eyre.
-It starred Trevor Eve (Dexter), Stephen Rea (Mike), Angela Richards (Liz), Natasha Richardson (Tracy) and Ronald Fraser (Uncle Willie).
+With a book and direction by Richard Eyre, an earlier stage adaptation of High Society premiered at the Leicester Haymarket Theatre from November 1986–January 1987, before transferring to London's West End, where it ran for 420 performances from 1987–1988 at the Victoria Palace Theatre.
+Employing the Porter songs from the film, the Eyre production starred Trevor Eve (Dexter), Stephen Rea (Mike), Angela Richards (Liz), Natasha Richardson (Tracy), and Ronald Fraser (Uncle Willie).